 Computation, and mathematics, are well positioned to be important cornerstones upon which to build towards research convergence.
 They offer a common language, a unifying set of tools, and the ability to rigorously reason about problems at clearly defined, but arbitrary, levels of abstraction.

-We are a research group in The Brain and Mind Institute and the Computer Science, Biology and Statistics & Actuarial Sciences departments at Western University in London, Ontario, Canada.
-We are also affiliated with the Lawson Health Research Institute and the Vector Institute.
+We are a research group in The Brain and Mind Institute and the Computer Science, Biology, Electrical and Computer Engineering, Applied Mathematics, Epidemiology and Biostatistics and Statistics & Actuarial Sciences departments at Western University in London, Ontario, Canada.
+We are also affiliated with the Lawson Health Research Institute, the Rotman Institute for the Philosophy of Science and the Vector Institute.

 Our research group is devoted to the development of computational, and mathematical, methods and techniques for modelling, probing, and understanding, our world.
 Our work is necessarily collaborative, often transdisciplinary, and always striving to make a small contribution to the coming convergence.